MattyMc/MattyMc.github.io/_posts/2015-1-4-building-with-omniauth.md

 end
 {% endhighlight %}

-Worthy of some explanation, our last `get` command above is what will be *catching* the Google callback; this is the re-direct URL we provided Google.
+Worthy of some explanation, our last `get` command above is what will be *catching* the Google callback; this is the redirect URL we provided Google.
 As a reminder, here's our process when a user sign-in occurs:

-  1. User is directed to `/auth/google_oauth2` where OmniAuth will again re-direct them to Google (`https://accounts.google.com/o/oauth2/auth?...` for sign-in
+  1. User is directed to `/auth/google_oauth2` where OmniAuth will again redirect them to Google (`https://accounts.google.com/o/oauth2/auth?...`) for sign-in.
-  2. Upon granting access and completing the sign in process, the user will be internally directed to our `create` action inside our `SessionsController` alond with the large Hash of information we tested against eariler.
+  2. Upon granting access and completing the sign-in process, the user will be internally directed to our `create` action inside our `SessionsController` along with the large Hash of information we tested against eariler.

 ### A few helper methods in ApplicationController
 These will be available to all of our controllers in our application.
 Feel free to replace your ApplicationController with the following:

 {% highlight ruby %}
 # app/controllers/application_controller.rb